British Rail DP1: Background and design

 The English Electric company, which had absorbed the aeroengine-maker D. Napier & Son into its group at the instruction of the Ministry of Aircraft Production in 1942, was a major builder of diesel and electric locomotives.
-The two George Nelsons (Sir George, and his son, known in the works as "Half") saw the potential of Napier's Deltic engine for rail traction and in 1954–1955 built a demonstrator at its Dick, Kerr works in Preston.
+George Nelson, the chairman of English Electric, together with his son, also called George, saw the potential of Napier's Deltic engine for rail traction and in 1954–1955 built a demonstrator at its Dick, Kerr works in Preston.
 Officially numbered DP1, (Note: DP1, "Diesel Prototype 1"; this designation was never carried on the locomotive.) its internal project title was Enterprise, and it was intended that the locomotive would carry that name.
 However, in 1954, before completion, Hudswell Clarke announced a range of small diesel-mechanical locomotives using the same name.
 (Note: For the Hudswell Clarke engine 'Enterprise' see Applications of the Paxman Hi-Dyne engine.
 Plans to name DP1 Enterprise never came to fruition.)
 After initial trials in 1955, the locomotive received the word Deltic in large cream capital letters on its sides, and the name became synonymous with the locomotive.

 Long aluminium beadings on the sides were painted cream, a visual device to make the locomotive's high sides appear more slender and add to the impression of speed.
 Three curved chevrons on each nose, in the same cream, added to that effect.
 To British eyes, the locomotive's bulldog nose styling was reminiscent of American locomotives, such as the EMD E-unit or ALCO PA designs (partly because English Electric initially planned to offer the type for export), with high noses and small, somewhat swept-back cab windows set behind them.
 To add to the American look of the locomotive, a large headlight was to have been fitted to each nose (the lights were never installed but would have been of the rotating 'Mars Light' type as fitted to North American locomotives of the era).
 Two 18-cylinder Deltic engines were fitted, derated from the 1,750 horsepower (1.3 MW) of the marine engines used in minesweepers to 1,650 horsepower (1.2 MW) each, generating 3,300 horsepower (2.5 MW) total.
 This derating reduced the stress on the engines, thereby increasing the service life and length of time between overhauls.